APEX Award Winners

 Arlington, VA

 “This issue offers a sweeping, expertly curated look at the forces shaping the year ahead in psychological science.
 Developed over five months by the APA editorial team in collaboration with top experts, the issue distills 12 timely trends—from AI and misinformation to racial equity, care access, and brain health—each paired with insight and foresight from leading voices in the field.
-With crisp reporting, thoughtful design, and editorial precision, this issue has been praised as “essential reading” for psychologists, mental health professionals, and researchers seeking to navigate a year of rapid change and challenge.”
+With crisp reporting, thoughtful design, and editorial precision, this issue has been praised as 'essential reading' for psychologists, mental health professionals, and researchers seeking to navigate a year of rapid change and challenge.”

 Kenneth L. Mercer